AC power plugs and sockets: British and related types: BS 4573 (shaver plug/socket)

 BS 4573 British Standard Specification for two-pin reversible plugs and shaver socket-outlets defines a plug for use with electric shavers.
 The pin dimensions are the same as those of the 5 A plug specified in the obsolete BS 372:1930 part 1 (as shown in the table above).
 Unlike the original, the plug has insulated sleeves on the pins.
+Shaver sockets are electrically separated and use induction to eliminate risk of shock for its intended use in bathrooms and washrooms.
+It is the only non-earthed system permitted in the UK today.

 Electric toothbrushes in the UK are normally supplied with the same plug.
-The sockets for this plug are rated at (and limited to) 200 mA.
+The sockets for this plug are rated at (and limited to) 200 mA (0.2 A).
 BS 4573 has no explicit specification for the plug rating, but Sheet GB6 of IEC 60083 states that a rating of 0.2 A applies to all BS 4573 accessories.